nunchistudio/blacksmith-devcenter/documentation/start/discover/gateway.md

                   ('{% uuid %}', '{{ user.username }}');
 ```

-The `mapping` allows to expose data to the integrations, mapped from keys exposed
+The `transformation` allows to expose data to the integrations, mapped from keys
-by the trigger.
-In the example above, the integration `warehouse` has access to
+exposed by the trigger.
+In the example above, the integration `warehouse` has access
-a key `user`, which is the data of `body.user` exposed by the trigger.
+to a key `user`, which is the data of `body.user` exposed by the trigger.
 Knowing
 this, the integration can insert a new user by accessing the `user` object exposed
-by the `mapping`.
+by the `transformation`.

 In summary, this triggers accepts `POST` requests on `/api/users`.
 On each request,
 the integration `warehouse` is leveraged and the query in `inline` is executed.